awslabs/soci-snapshotter/docs/build.md

 cd soci-snapshotter
 ```

-soci-snapshotter uses `make` as the build tool.
+SOCI uses `make` as the build tool.
 Assuming you're in the root directory
-of the repository, you can build soci-snapshotter by:
+of the repository, you can build the CLI and the snapshotter by running:

 ```shell
 make